P ≠ NP Proof

 Abstract.
 This

 paper demonstrates that P ≠ NP.
-The way was to construct an artificial
+The way was to generalize the traditional

-problem (a generalization to SAT: The XG-SAT, much more difficult than the
+generalization to SAT: The XG-SAT, much more difficult than the former) and

-former) and then to demonstrate that it is in NP but not
+then to demonstrate that it is in NP but not in P (where the classes P and NP

 4.